dsharlet/array/README.md

 ## About

 This library provides a multidimensional array class for C++, with the following design goals:
-* Enable specification of array parameters as [compile-time constants](#compile-time-constant-shapes) per parameter, enabling more efficient code generation in some cases, while retaining run-time flexibility where needed.
+* Enable specification of array parameters as [compile-time constants](#compile-time-constant-shapes) per parameter, enabling more efficient code generation, while retaining run-time flexibility where needed.
 * Provide an API following the conventions of the C++ STL where possible.
 * Minimal dependencies and requirements (the library is currently a single header file, and depends only on the C++ STL).